Australia ยท Interactive Calculator

 5. Total Holding Costs (The Missing Number) Every dollar spent keeping ownership until your exit plan kicks in.
 This is where most buyers get caught out.
 First home buyers should also explore government home schemes that can reduce upfront costs.

-6. Tax Position Negative gearing benefits, wear and tear schedules, capital gains tax effects at various holding periods.
-These swing your actual return by 20-30%.
-If you're an Australian expat, check our expat tax guide for foreign resident CGT implications and main residence exemption loss.
-Use our expat tax calculator to estimate your potential tax obligations.
-A house inspection checklist rental property review also reveals deductible repair costs.
+6. Tax Position Negative gearing benefits, wear and tear, capital gains tax effects.
+These swing your return by 20-30%.
+If you're an Aussie expat, check our expat tax guide to work out your tax.
+A house check also shows repair costs you can deduct.

 7. Break-Even Timeline How long until total rental income and capital growth offset your total holding costs?
 For most Aussie buyers, this is 7-12 years, not 3-5.